whs/django-static-compress/README.md

 (.gz is Zopfli compressed, and .br is Brotli compressed)

-## Contributing
+## Developing

-To contribute to this project:

-1. Fork and clone this repository
+This project is [unmaintained](http://unmaintained.tech/).
+You may use it, but issues and pull requests might be ignored.

-2. Run `python setup.py develop`
+1. Run `python setup.py develop`
-3. Run `pip install -r requirements-dev.txt && pre-commit install`
+2. Run `pip install -r requirements-dev.txt && pre-commit install`
-4. Start hacking
+3. Start hacking
-5. Run test: `python setup.py test`
+4. Run test: `python setup.py test`
-6. Run integration test: `cd integration_test; python manage.py test`
+5. Run integration test: `cd integration_test; python manage.py test`
-7. Commit.
+6. Commit.
 Pre-commit will warn if you have any changes.
-8. Submit pull request on GitHub
-9. Make sure Travis tests pass.

 ## License